 The Latest: Programmer to plead guilty in Iowa, Wisconsin

-The Latest on a plea agreement with a lottery computer programmer at the center of a nationwide jackpot-fixing scandal: : Prosecutors will ask for 25 years in prison for a lottery computer programmer who's admitting to rigging jackpots in multiple states.
-A plea agreement released Monday shows former Multi-State Lottery Association security director Eddie Tipton has agreed to plead guilty to felony charges in Iowa and Wisconsin.
+MADISON, Wis. - The Latest on a plea agreement with a lottery computer programmer at the center of a nationwide jackpot-fixing scandal: : Prosecutors will ask for 25 years in prison for a lottery computer programmer who's admitting to rigging jackpots in multiple states.

 Add your comments below